 Here are some points to consider in planning a service like this.

-• Find supplies for costumes, and items to make a "tomb" (we use pageant costumes, and chairs with swaths of brown/grey fabric for the tomb)
+- Find supplies for costumes, and items to make a "tomb"

 Elizabeth Rees is the associate rector at St. Aidan’s Episcopal Church in Alexandria, VA and part of the creation team for the Center for Spiritual Deepening at St. Aidan’s.
 She has three young children (5, 9, and 12) and is always looking for ways to make church and spirituality more welcoming and relevant to kids and their families.
 You can read more of her work at reverendelizabeth.blogspot.com.